 ben@spud:~$ brightbox-servers activate_console srv-m1tgj INFO: client_id: ben Activating console for server srv-m1tgj url token expires ----------------------------------------------------------------------------- https://srv-m1tgj.console.gb1.brightbox.com mk6rr2z8 2011-04-18T23:33:12Z -----------------------------------------------------------------------------

 Fire up your web browser and login to the console.
 Once logged in hit the “Send CtrlAltDel” button in the right hand corner and wait for the machine to reboot.
 During the POST, hit Ctrl-B when you see “Press Ctrl-B to configure gPXE” to start gPXE.

 gPXE is a GPL’d replacement for proprietary PXE boot ROMs that has lots of nice features, including the ability to boot from HTTP, which we’re going to make use of here.

-There are a number of choices when it comes to deciding exactly what we’d like to boot from here, I’ll cover 3 options that are useful for image building.
+There are a number of choices when it comes to deciding exactly what we’d like to boot from, I’ll cover three options that are useful for image building.

 - Booting a preprepared initrd and kernel image

 - Chain loading with netboot.me